AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Related Work

-\paragraph{Long CoT Annotation for Mathematical Data} The introduction of slow thinking relies heavily on the availability of high-quality step-level annotations.
-In 2023, Lightman et al. \cite{lightmanlet} constructed a process supervision dataset composed of extensive human annotations, which has been widely used for mathematical reasoning.
-Recent advancements have focused on automating the data acquisition process, allowing models to generate their own CoT.
-Techniques like Quiet-STaR \cite{zelikman2024quiet} have demonstrated how self-generated reasoning can enhance model performance without requiring manually labels.
-Moreover, some methods based on Monte Carlo estimation have automated the process data collection, but they also introduce additional computational cost \cite{Math-shepherd,OmegaPRM}.
-In multimodal domain, MAVIS \cite{zhang2024mavis}, a dataset consisting of 834k visual math problems annotated with short CoT, has been proposed.
-Other studies have distilled reasoning processes from short answers \cite{zhang2024improve}.
-However, these machine-generated annotations are often too brief and challenging to segment semantically.
+The introduction of slow thinking relies heavily on the availability of high-quality step-level annotations.
+Lightman et al. \cite{lightman2023let} constructed a process supervision dataset with extensive human annotations that has been widely used for mathematical reasoning.
+Recent advancements have focused on automating the data acquisition process by allowing models to generate their own CoTs.
+Techniques like Quiet-STaR~\cite{zelikman2024quiet} have demonstrated how self-generated reasoning can enhance model performance without requiring manual labels.
+Some methods based on Monte Carlo estimation have automated the data collection process but introduce additional computational cost~\cite{Math-shepherd,OmegaPRM}.
+In the multimodal domain, MAVIS~\cite{zhang2024mavis} is a dataset consisting of 834k visual math problems annotated with short CoT that has been proposed.
+Other studies have distilled reasoning processes from short answers~\cite{zhang2024improve}.
+However, these machine-generated annotations are often too brief and difficult to segment semantically.